Azure/azure-sdk-for-python/sdk/cognitivelanguage/azure-ai-language-conversations/README.md

 ### Conversational Issue Summarization

 You can use this sample if you need to summarize a conversation in the form of an issue, and final resolution.
-For example, a dialoge from tech support:
+For example, a dialog from tech support:

 ```python
 # import libraries